thijse/TextToSpeech/README.md

 # Multi-Backend Text-to-Speech Generator

-A flexible application and library that converts text in different formats to speech using multiple TTS backends.
+A flexible Python application and library that converts text in different formats to speech using multiple TTS backends.
 The application features:

-- **Multiple TTS Backends**: Support for both ElevenLabs and Azure Speech Services
 - **Markdown to Speech**: Process markdown documents with a custom dialect that maps sections to separate audio files
 - **PowerPoint to Speech**: Extract PowerPoint notes, convert them to Markdown, and then to speech
+- **Multiple TTS Backends**: Support for both ElevenLabs and Azure Speech Services
-- **Configuration-Driven**: All settings controlled through a single YAML configuration file
+- **Configuration-Driven**: All settings configured through a YAML configuration file

 ## Setup

 1. Create a virtual environment:

    ```
    python -m venv .venv
    ```

 2. Activate the virtual environment:
    - Windows:

      ```
      .venv\Scripts\activate
      ```

    - macOS/Linux:

      ```
      source .venv/bin/activate
      ```

 3. Install dependencies:

    ```
    pip install -r requirements.txt
    ```